 Story by Ed Berthiaume / Communications

-Most of the monies raised Thursday will go to the Lawrence Fund, which is used to support the day-to-day operations of the campus and the student experience.
+Most of the funds raised Thursday will go to the Lawrence Fund, which is used to support the day-to-day operations of the campus and the student experience.
 The Lawrence Fund is one of the pillars of the Be the Light!
 Campaign.

 The Be the Light!
 Campaign includes the Lawrence Fund as one of its four cornerstones, along with the Full Speed to Full Need initiative to make Lawrence accessible and affordable to all academically qualifying students, the Student Journey, which has welcomed numerous endowed positions aimed at supporting cutting edge programs and course offerings, and Campus Renewal, targeting facility and infrastructure upgrade projects on campus.

 Ed Berthiaume is director of public information at Lawrence University.
 Email: firstname.lastname@example.org